Early Career Teacher

 Working in conjunction with Balcarras Teaching School Hub, we have partnered with UCL Institute of Education to deliver the ECTP for Gloucestershire and surrounding areas.

-As local experts, by choosing our programme your school will benefit from:
+Funded by the Department for Education and free to schools, by choosing our programme your school will benefit from:

-locally-based, expert facilitators who understand the Gloucestershire education landscape
+• Locally-based, expert facilitators who understand the Gloucestershire education landscape

-face-to-face training, reinforcing peer collaboration and networking
+• Face-to-face training, reinforcing peer collaboration and networking

-personalised, contextually relevant support to ensure ECTs thrive within their school settings
+• Personalised, contextually relevant support to ensure ECTs thrive within their school settings

-High-quality professional development informed by research.
+• High-quality professional development informed by research.

-Flexible learning options tailored to individual and school needs.
+• Flexible learning options tailored to individual and school needs.

-Proven impact on professional growth, and classroom practice.
+• Proven impact on professional growth, and classroom practice.

 If your school is new to Odyssey, please email admin@odysseytsh.org and we will get in touch.